tvthatsme/react-power-picture/README.md

 [![npm version](https://badge.fury.io/js/react-power-picture.svg)](https://badge.fury.io/js/react-power-picture)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Render images in your React application that take advantage of progressive loading as well as responsive sizing.
+Zero-dependency React component for progressively loading your images with as much responsiveness as you need.
+All the power is given to you for extending or wrapping to meet your use case.
 Serviced by a render prop for excellent integration with all your projects.

 ## The problem